Patient Assistance Programs

 If a kidney patient should need emergency treatment, it is important that certain precautions be taken.
 The Kidney Foundation of Ohio provides personalized medical alert tags, free of charge.
 The laminated tags on a chain include a patient's name, treatment type, doctor's name and telephone number, allergies and unusual medical conditions.
 Individuals with End-Stage Renal Disease may apply for the ID Tags through the electronic application form or by filling out an application and mailing into the Kidney Foundation of Ohio.
 Please allow 4-6 weeks for delivery.

 Awards are given to kidney patients or immediate family members who demonstrate financial need and a desire to attend a college or training program.
 The Kidney Foundation of Ohio, in conjunction with Cleveland Nephrology Foundation and the James Roseboro Memorial Fund, provide scholarships to students.
-Each application is reviewed by a committee.
 The program seeks to enhance the lives of individuals through education and personal success.
-To access the 2014 Scholarship Application click here or call the Foundation office at (216) 771-2700.
+The application process is closed for 2014.
+Check back in January for the 2015 application.